Allicolyer/personal-website/_posts/2018-12-01-curiosity-machine.markdown

 ---
 layout: post
-title: Curiosity Machine Engineering Challenges
+title: Hands-On Engineering Projects
 date: 2018-01-01 00:00:00 +0300
 range: June 2015 - December 2017
-description: Hands-on building projects
+description: Hands-on engineering projects
 img: curiosity-machine.png # Add image post (optional)
 tags: [Curriculum] # add tag
 ---
-I created curriculum for [Curiosity Machine](https://www.curiositymachine.org/){:target="_blank"}, which is a hands-on STe<> program for children, families and educators.

-### Design Challenges

-Design challenges are hands-on STEAM activities that teach engineering concepts based on the work of scientists and engineers.
-All design challenges use simple household materials, can scale up or down for students ages 5-18, are open-ended, and connect to real applications of science and engineering.
+I created hands-on projects for [Technovation Families](https://www.curiositymachine.org/challenges/){:target="_blank"} that are used by children, families, and educators.
+These activities teach engineering concepts based on the work of scientists and engineers.
+All challenges use simple household materials, are suitable for students ages 5-18, are open-ended, and connect to real applications of science and engineering.
 Some of the topics I’ve developed these hands-on challenges around include:

 * Artificial Intelligence
 * Nanoscience